-Many populations of marestail are now resistant to glyphosate (Group 9) and ALS-inhibiting (Group 2) herbicides.
-Any weed management program for either continuous soybeans or for crops that are grown in rotation with soybeans should include aggressive measures to control herbicide-resistant (HR) marestail so that the amount of seed production is drastically reduced.
+Many populations of marestail are now resistant to glyphosate [Group 9] and ALS-inhibiting [Group 2] herbicides.
+Any weed management program for either continuous soybeans or for crops that are grown in rotation with soybeans should include aggressive measures to control herbicide-resistant [HR] marestail so that the amount of seed production is drastically reduced.

 Burndown herbicide applications made in the fall or early spring for marestail control will be enhanced by mixing with residual herbicides.
-This will also delay the development of glyphosate-resistant (GR) weeds.
+This will also delay the development of glyphosate-resistant [GR] weeds.
 If applying glyphosate in a burndown mix, include herbicides with at least two other MOA's in the mix.

-A fall burndown plus residual herbicide treatment is used to control fall-emerged plants.
-It is not a substitute for a spring application of burndown and preemergent (PRE) residual herbicides because fall-applied residual herbicides will not control marestail that emerges in May and June.
-The majority of the residual herbicide should be applied in the spring.
+A fall burndown plus residual herbicide treatment is used to control fall-emerged marestail plants.
+It is not a substitute for a spring application of burndown and preemergent [PRE] residual herbicides because fall-applied residual herbicides will not control marestail that emerges in May and June.
+Thus, the majority of the residual herbicide should be applied in the spring.

-The following is a compilation of the best management practices for control of HR marestail from the indicated sources.
+The following information is a compilation of the best management practices for control of HR marestail.
+The information in the linked articles was provided prior to EPA's cancellation of the labels for several dicamba products.

-Control of marestail in no-till soybeans, by Dr. Mark Loux, Ohio State Univ., and Dr. Bill Johnson, Purdue Univ.
+Control of marestail in no-till soybeans by Drs.
+Mark Loux of Ohio State Univ. and Bill Johnson of Purdue Univ.

 - Marestail is most easily controlled when in the seedling or rosette stage. - Herbicide programs should consist of 1) both fall and spring burndown treatments to ensure no marestail plants at soybean planting, and 2) PRE herbicides applied before or at planting to control marestail for 6-8 weeks after planting.
-PRE herbicides applied in the fall will not persist into the spring. - Glyphosate (Group 9) alone is not a sufficient burndown herbicide treatment since most marestail is GR - Fall-applied herbicide treatments should include 2,4-D or dicamba (Group 4) as the base herbicide in combination with glyphosate and/or other efficacious herbicides to control other weeds. - Spring-applied residuals should include products that contain non-ALS herbicides such as metribuzin (Group 5), Valor (Group 14), and Authority (Group 14).
-It is imperative that soybean planting be made into a seedbed with no marestail. - Spring-applied burndown treatment should include 2,4-D (Group 4) in combination with glyphosate (Group 9), Sharpen/Verdict (Group 14), gramoxone (Group 22), metribuzin (Group 5), or glufosinate (Group 10). - Dicamba (Group 4) vs. 2,4-D (Group 4) may improve control of marestail, but has more stringent time restrictions for a following crop. - If a fall burndown treatment was not applied, a split-spring treatment is advised, with the first application being early enough to control overwintered marestail. - Liberty (Group 10) herbicide applied POST to LibertyLink soybean varieties is the most effective tool for management of HR marestail following an effective burndown and PRE herbicide regimen.
+PRE herbicides applied in the fall will not persist into the spring. - Glyphosate alone is not a sufficient burndown herbicide treatment since most marestail is GR. - Fall-applied herbicide treatments should include 2,4-D or dicamba [Group 4] as the base herbicide in combination with glyphosate and/or other efficacious herbicides to control other weeds. - Spring-applied residuals should include products that contain non-ALS herbicides such as metribuzin [Group 5], Valor [Group 14], and Authority [Group 14].
+It is imperative that soybean planting be made into a seedbed with no marestail. - Spring-applied burndown treatment should include 2,4-D in combination with glyphosate, Sharpen or Verdict [Group 14], gramoxone [Group 22], metribuzin, or glufosinate [Liberty-Group 10]. - Dicamba vs. 2,4-D may improve control of marestail, but has more stringent time restrictions for a following crop. - If a fall burndown treatment was not applied, a split-spring treatment is advised, with the first application being early enough to control overwintered marestail. - Liberty herbicide applied POST to LibertyLink soybean varieties is the most effective tool for management of HR marestail following an effective burndown and PRE herbicide regimen.

-WWW.MSSOY.ORG Mar.
-2021 1
+WWW.MSSOY.ORG Jan.
+2025 1

-Update on Herbicide Options for Horseweed Control in Burndown Applications. by Dr. Larry Steckel, Univ. of Tenn., 2018.
+Update on Herbicide Options for Horseweed Control in Burndown Applications by Dr. Larry Steckel, Univ. of Tenn.